 This Institute can have confidence only in Members or Associate Members of ITAI who maintain continuing professional development records (CPD.)
 Such CPD achievements are discoverable publicly on the Institute’s web site.

-Additional to the online process please download (save to your computer) the form and complete it.
-Then either print it for posting to ITAI or you can send the form via e-mail.
+Additional to the online process please download (save to your computer) the form and complete it in English.
+Then either print it for posting to ITAI or you can send the form via e-mail [preferred].
 These forms are in Microsoft Word format, if you need the document in ‘pdf’ format please contact email@example.com, thank you.

 In addition to grades of membership and professional registration, ITAI accredits its Full members, who are engaged in forensic roles and who meet ITAI’s protocol, a Certificate of Professional Competence in Forensic Collision Investigation [CPC FCI].
 The certificate is available on application only.